Last updated on February 13th, 2026.

 You only need five simple ingredients to make this perfect dessert.

 • Chocolate.
-You can use Dark chocolate, Milk chocolate, or white chocolate (measurements may vary, see recipe card for exact measurements.)
+You can use dark chocolate, Milk chocolate, or white chocolate (measurements may vary, see recipe card for exact measurements.).
+Because chocolate chips melt at a higher temperature, it is important to cut them into small pieces

 • Half and half. (half milk and half heavy cream) You can use whole milk instead, but avoid using all heavy cream.